Camino da Geira e dos Arrieiros: from Braga to Santiago, guided by history and nature

 Stage 6: Cortegada – Pazos de Arenteiro (26 km)

-This stage is notable for crossing the Ribeiro wine region, surrounded by vineyards, traditional wineries, and medieval villages.
-Pazos de Arenteiro, with its rich architectural heritage, invites pilgrims to explore and enjoy the Galician rural atmosphere.
+This stage is notable for crossing the wine region of Ribeiro, surrounded by vineyards, traditional wineries, and medieval villages.
+Pazos de Arenteiro, with its rich architectural heritage, invites the pilgrim to explore and enjoy the Galician rural atmosphere.

 Stage 7: Pazos de Arenteiro – Beariz (17 km)

-A relatively short and peaceful day, ideal for enjoying the Galician natural and cultural landscape, crossing native forests, small rivers, and traditional villages until reaching Beariz.
+A relatively short and peaceful day, ideal for enjoying the natural and cultural landscape of Galicia, crossing native forests, small rivers, and traditional villages until reaching Beariz.

 Stage 8: Beariz – Codeseda (29 km)

-The route continues through oak and chestnut forests, passing typical villages where one can interact with the locals.
-Arrival in Codeseda offers tranquility and an authentic rural setting.
+The route continues through oak and chestnut forests, passing typical villages where it is possible to interact with the local inhabitants.
+The arrival in Codeseda offers tranquility and an authentic rural environment.

 Stage 9: Codeseda – Couso (Pontevea) (25 km)